CodeItQuick/myApp/Readme.md

 I blamed the interviewer/company for my failure for at least 4 years, until the day I revisited this codebase and checked the code.
 Oh boy was I disappointed.
 The code is pretty terrible.
 After revisiting I wrote the solution (in javascript because who has time really) to the problem presented.
-Might have taken me 30 minutes; I don't remember anymore.
+Reading from the comments in the code, this took approx. 20 minutes.
 The first solution I spent an entire day on, I doubt it even runs, and I honestly lack the courage to run the code I originally wrote.

 # Original README